Choosing between Pipedrive and Infusionsoft (now Keap) for your sales and marketing stack often comes down to five questions:

 Are you solving a pipeline management problem, or a "we're drowning in disconnected tools" problem?

 Keap (formerly Infusionsoft) consolidates CRM, email marketing, text marketing, sales pipeline, appointment scheduling, invoicing, and payment processing into one platform for small service businesses.
 Trusted by 200,000+ small businesses for over 20 years, Keap serves the owner-operator who needs automation to multiply their personal capacity.
-That breadth comes at a cost: a $299/month starting price, a steep learning curve inherited from its Infusionsoft roots, and an interface that reviewers describe as showing its age.
+That breadth comes at a cost: a starting price around $299/month for two users, a steep learning curve inherited from its Infusionsoft roots, and the uncertainty of a recent acquisition (Thryv Holdings purchased Keap in October 2024 for $80M).
+One more flag: Keap explicitly does not find leads for you -- it manages the customers already in your pipeline.

 Pipedrive | Keap (Infusionsoft) | ZoomInfo | |